tekumara/notes/nodeenv.md

 ## Use system version

-To use the globally installed system version of node in the current python virtualenv (takes ms):
+To link the globally installed system version of node into the current python virtualenv (recommended, much faster than the above):

 ```
 nodeenv -p -n system
 ````

 This creates a *$VIRTUAL_ENV/bin/node* shell script which calls the system `node` binary.
 There isn't an npm script.
-The virtualenv *activate* script is modified to set `NODE_PATH` and needs to be run to take effect.
+The virtualenv *activate* script is modified to set `NODE_PATH`.
+Doesn't take immediate effect, so needs to be run after linking.

 To create a node env and install packages globally (ie: equivalent to `npm -g`):